Computer Science Scholarships and Financial Aid

 More Financial Aid Options for Computer Science Students

+There are a couple options when it comes to how to pay for a degree.
 Degree-seekers can apply for work-study programs and private or federal loans.
 Education tax credits can also help reduce educational costs.
-Learn more about how to pay for a degree here.

 Grants are another way for students to cover computer science degree expenses.
 Since these awards are similar to scholarships, we explore grant options below.